Career Definition of a Nuclear Medicine Physician

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) includes nuclear medicine physicians in its data for 'physicians and surgeons, all other' and projects that from 2018 to 2028, this group of medical professionals will see a job growth rate of 8%.
-This is almost double the 5% national average job growth for all occupations that the BLS expects for the same time frame.
+The U.S. Bureau of Labor Statistics (BLS) includes nuclear medicine physicians in its data for 'physicians and surgeons, all other' and projects that from 2019 to 2029, this group of medical professionals will see a job growth rate of 4%.
+This rate is a national average job growth for all occupations that the BLS expects for the same time frame.
 Nuclear medicine physicians are highly paid professionals.
-According to Salary.com, as of 2020 they earned a median annual income of $334,443.
+According to Salary.com, as of 2020 they earned a median annual income of $339,543.

 Individuals considering a career as a nuclear medicine physician may also be interested in considering a number of other medical specialties.
 Information about what anesthesiologists, oncologists and thoracic medicine specialists do is available through the links listed here.